bizhishui/bizhishui.github.io/_posts/2021-06-23-Selective-Backup-From-Cluster.md

 ### Backup to your own disk
-Suppose the local directory where you want to save your data is _/media/jlv/WD1/meso_Marseille/scratch/test_, the backup can be simply realized via another rsync command,
+Suppose the local directory where you want to save your data is _/media/jlv/WD1/meso_Marseille/scratch/test_, the backup can be simply realized via another rsync command, run under the destination directory
 ```
     rsync -ravh -e ssh jlv@login.mesocentre.univ-amu.fr:/scratch/jlv/tmp_for_bkup_serfiles/ .
 ```

-And finally, not forget to delete the data on _/scratch/jlv/tmp_for_bkup_serfiles_.
+And finally, don't forget to delete the data on _/scratch/jlv/tmp_for_bkup_serfiles_.